List of The Sopranos characters: Jackie Aprile Jr.

-Things came to a head after Jackie Jr. flunked out of Rutgers University after he was caught cheating during an exam.
-Meadow suggested that he enroll in the Fashion Institute of Technology because he said he has a passion for designing men's suits.
-Meadow later broke up with Jackie after she found him cheating on her.
+Jackie failed out of Rutgers University after he was caught cheating during an exam.
+Meadow suggested that he enroll at the Fashion Institute of Technology because Jackie said he has a passion for designing men's suits.
+Meadow later broke up with Jackie after she found Jackie cheating on her.
 Resentful of Tony's hypocrisy, Jackie began working directly for Ralph, forming his own minor crew in the process.

-Upon hearing Ralph tell the story of when Jackie's father and Tony robbed a card game held by Feech La Manna, Jackie became inspired to follow in his father's footsteps.
-Using his dim-witted crew of Carlo Renzi, Dino Zerilli and Matush, Jackie attempted to hold up a card game run by Aprile soldier Eugene Pontecorvo, which Jackie had almost decided not to go through with.
-At the card game, Jackie killed "Sunshine" the dealer and made man Furio Giunta was shot in the leg.
-Carlo was killed at the scene by Christopher, and Matush fled in the getaway car upon hearing gunshots.
-Jackie escaped by jacking a car.
-He sped past Dino, who is killed by Christopher and Albert Barese.
+Upon hearing Ralph tell the story of when Jackie's father and Tony robbed a card game held by Feech La Manna, Jackie was inspired to follow in his father's footsteps.
+Using his dim-witted crew of Carlo Renzi, Dino Zerilli and Matush, Jackie attempted to hold up a card game run by Soprano soldier Eugene Pontecorvo.
+In the robbery, Jackie killed "Sunshine" the dealer, and made man Furio Giunta was shot in the leg.
+Christopher killed Carlo, and after hearing gunshots, Matush fled in the getaway car.
+Jackie escaped by jacking a car and sped past Dino, who was killed by Christopher and Albert Barese.

-In "Army of One," Jackie hides at a Boonton housing project.
-Jackie called Tony and begged for help, saying that he was imitating Tony and his father when they were younger.
-Tony rebuffed Jackie, saying that they were different scenarios with different results.
-At a meeting between Tony and Ralph, they talked about what to do about Jackie.
-Largely because of his feelings toward Jackie Sr., Tony suggested to Ralph that Jackie should be given a pass for the failed robbery.
-Ralph gave the order to murder Jackie to Aprile crew soldier (and Jackie's cousin) Vito Spatafore.
-Outside the Boonton Projects, Vito shot Jackie Jr. in the back of the head as he was out for a walk.
-Rosalie, Meadow and the rest of the family were told that Jackie was killed by black drug dealers in a drug deal gone bad.
+In "Army of One," Jackie was hiding in a Boonton housing project when he called Tony to claim he attempted the robbery in imitation of Tony and Jackie Sr. Ralph implies that Jackie should be given a pass for the failed robbery.
+However, Tony implies that the near-unconditional protection given to "made men" should take priority, which leads Ralph to give the order to have Jackie killed.
+Jackie Jr. was walking through the Boonton projects when Vito Spatafore shot him in the back of the head.
+Rosalie, Meadow and the rest of the family were told that Jackie was killed by black drug dealers during a botched transaction.